-This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Fund.
-Investors may also pay commissions or other fees to their financial intermediary, which are not reflected below.
-You may qualify for a reduced sales charge on purchases of Class A shares if you invest, or agree to invest over a 13-month period, at least \$50,000 in Eaton Vance Funds.
+This table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
+Investors may also pay commissions or other fees to their financial intermediary when they buy and hold shares of the Fund, which are not reflected below.
+You may qualify for a reduced sales charge on purchases of Class A shares if you invest, or agree to invest over a 13-month period, at least \$50,000 in Eaton Vance funds.
 Certain financial intermediaries also may offer variations in Fund sales charges to their customers as described in Appendix A - Financial Intermediary Sales Charge Variations in this Prospectus.
-More information about these and other discounts is available from your financial intermediary and in Sales Charges beginning on page 18 of this Prospectus and page 21 of the Fund's Statement of Additional Information.
+More information about these and other discounts is available from your financial intermediary and in Sales Charges beginning on page 46 of this Prospectus and page 24 of the Fund's Statement of Additional Information.